harishkumar04/Devops-Maven-website-CI-CD/Building and Deploying a Web App in Cloud.md

 # Build and Deply a Web App in Cloud

+# Introducing today's project

+Iam going to build a CI/CD pipeline and deploy a web app that was developed from Scratch and deploy it on a EC2 instance.This project is part one of a series of DevOps projects where I'm building a CI/CD pipeline!
+I'll be working on the next project in the upcoming days where I will connecting my Github repo to AWS.

+# Key tools and concepts
+Services I used were AWS EC2, Apache Maven, SSH, Vs code.
+Key concepts I learnt include how to create and launch an EC2 instance, how to create a web app using Maven and finally how to connect my VS code to the EC2 instance using Remote SSH extension.

+# Project Reflection
+This project took me approximately two and half an hour to complete.
+The most challenging part was the ssh and maven coding part.
+It was most rewarding to see my web app files in the EC2 instance via VS code and being able to edit it.

 ## Launching an EC2 Instance
 ### *1. Create a name for the web server* ###